-/BTI/ TE_USERPREF Web UI User preferences table Field Description UNAME User name UIROLEID ID of the default role to be used for the user in the web UI.
+Field Description UNAME User name UIROLEID ID of the default role to be used for the user in the web UI.
 Based on the user roles defined in /BTI/TE_ROLEU in the ActiveControl config "User Roles" tab If this is not specified, the role in /BTI/TE_WEBUICFG-DEFAULT_ROLEID will be used DB_FILTERID Last selected filter on the Dashboard Overview screen (auto populated by ActiveControl) DB_PROJECTID Last selected project on the Dashboard Overview screen (auto populated by ActiveControl) PM_FILTERID Last selected filter on the Dashboard Projects screen (auto populated by ActiveControl) PM_PROJECTID Last selected project on the Dashboard Projects screen (auto populated by ActiveControl) TL_GROUPBYID Last selected group by on the Task List screen (auto populated by ActiveControl)

-/BTI/ TE_USERGRPS SERGRPS User groups table to allow users to be assigned to teams based on the task gro Field Description UNAME User name TASKGROUPID Task Group ID of the task group that the user is to be assigned to.
-This will then associate all tasks that have this group to the user's team
+/BTI/ TE_USERGRPS User groups table to allow users to be assigned to teams based on the task group Field Description UNAME User name TASKGROUPID Task Group ID of the task group that the user is to be assigned to.
+This will the associate all tasks that have this group to the user's team